nielsmaerten/gluco-check/CONTRIBUTING.md

 # Contributing

-👍🎉 First off, thanks for taking the time to contribute! 🎉👍
+First off, thanks for taking the time to contribute! 🎉👍

 ### 🙋‍♀️ Who's this document for?

-- For you:
+- For _you_:
   If you want to contribute, reading this document if the fastest way to understanding the codebase
-- For myself (the creator of Gluco Check):
+- For _myself_ (the creator of Gluco Check):
   If I'm coming back to this project after working on something else for a while, this doc will quickly get me reacquainted

 ### 📖 What's in this document?